• Facebook

 How long does it take to cook a ham?

-It takes approximately 15 minutes per pound to bake a ham in the oven at 350 degrees F. Be sure to use a thermometer to confirm that your ham is cooked to the proper temperature and is safe to eat.
+It takes approximately 15 minutes per pound to bake a ham in the oven at 350 degrees F. Use a thermometer to confirm that your ham is at the proper temperature and is safe to eat.

 How do you know if a ham is done?